Capt Amarinder refutes ticket denial charge after Navjot Sidhu says ‘my wife doesn’t lie’

 Navjot Kaur Sidhu had earlier said that she was told she would not win from Amritsar in the aftermath of the Dussehra train tragedy, where around 60 were killed and 57 were injured after a crowd of people celebrating the festival were mowed down by a train in October last year.

-"Captain Sahib (Amarinder Singh) and Asha Kumari (Congress's Punjab in-charge) think Madam Sidhu does not deserve an MP ticket," Sidhu said on Wednesday.
+"Captain Sahib (Amarinder Singh) and Asha Kumari (Congress' Punjab in-charge) think Madam Sidhu does not deserve an MP ticket," Sidhu said on Wednesday.

 "Look, Amarinder Singh is our junior captain.
 Rahul Gandhi is our senior captain.
 Our junior captain has said he would win all 13 seats by himself,'' Sidhu added.